windbirds/policies/covid19.md

 # CoViD-19 Health & Safety Measures

 Due to the SARS-CoV-2 outbreak, we have taken a few more measures to avoid infections during our tours.
-We attended some training and committed to comply with the hygiene, health and safety guidelines of the Portuguese Health Authority (DGS), thus obtaining the "Clean & Safe" accreditation from Turismo de Portugal (Portuguese Tourism Authority).
+We attended training and committed to comply with the hygiene, health and safety guidelines of the Portuguese Health Authority (DGS).

+Our staff has completed the entire vaccination cycle for SARS-CoV-2.

-This way, in order to protect the health and safety of our customers and staff, we all need to follow these rules:
+To continue the health and safety protection of our customers and staff, we all need to follow these rules:

 ### You Must Know